mediaclinic/silverstripe-foldergallery/README.md

 - PHP ***5.2.2*** or higher (recommended last stable PHP 5.3.x version)

 ## Installation
-1. download latest archive from GitHub [download area](https://github.com/cwsoft/silverstripe-foldergallery/downloads)
+1. download latest version for SilverStripe 2.4.x from [GitHub](https://github.com/cwsoft/silverstripe-cwsoft-foldergallery/zipball/v1.2.0)
 2. unpack the archive on your local computer
 3. upload the entire ***cwsoft-foldergallery*** folder to your SilverStripe root folder using your preferred Ftp program
 4. update your SilverStripe database via `http://yourdomain.com/dev/build?flush=all`